rrajkowski/py-ai-betting/README.md

 ## ✨ Features

-- Multi-Provider AI Engine: Prioritizes Google's Gemini 2.5 Pro for analysis and automatically falls back to OpenAI's GPT-5 models (gpt-5-mini, etc.) if the primary model fails.
+- **Multi-Provider AI Engine**: Prioritizes Google's Gemini 2.5 Pro for analysis and automatically falls back to OpenAI's GPT-5 models (gpt-5-mini, etc.) if the primary model fails.

-- Automated Pick Generation: Generates daily betting picks for NFL, NCAAF, NCAAB, and NBA across major markets (Moneyline, Spreads, Totals).
+- **Automated Pick Generation**: Generates daily betting picks for NFL, NCAAF, NCAAB, and NBA across major markets (Moneyline, Spreads, Totals).

-- Historical Caching: Caches recent game scores in a local SQLite database to minimize API calls and reduce costs.
+- **Historical Caching**: Caches recent game scores in a local SQLite database to minimize API calls and reduce costs.

-- Interactive Dashboard: A Streamlit interface to generate new picks, view the AI's reasoning, and browse a history of all generated picks.
+- **Interactive Dashboard**: A Streamlit interface to generate new picks, view the AI's reasoning, and browse a history of all generated picks.

+- **🔐 Authentication & Paywall**: Google OAuth authentication with Stripe subscription integration for monetization ($10/month subscriptions with discount code support).

 ## ⚙️ Requirements
 - macOS or Linux